IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

   }
 ```

-In order to automatically format your code when saving, open VS Code
+To automatically format your code when saving, open VS Code `settings.json` file
-`settings.json` file and add these two lines:
+and add these two lines:

 ```
 "editor.defaultFormatter": "esbenp.prettier-vscode",